triberians/api-documentation/source/includes/posts.md

 For simple post type, you can pass an array of `url`s to the post creation end-point (`POST /api/v1/posts`).
-You should pass the array in the body with `files` key.
+You should pass the array in the body with `videos` key.

 Once the Post is created, the video is queued for processing.
 If the original video is in MP4 format, it will be readily available for the users to view it.
-In case the video is in any other format, the video player will be under a "processing" state.
+In case the video is in any other format, the video's status will be set to "processing" under `videos` key.
-Upon completion, the video player gets updated with the processed video.
+Upon completion, the video's status is updated to "complete" and `poster`, `duration`, and `src` with different compressions will be added to the video object.